SURYAVAMSIPSN/Arduino-based-bluetooth-controlled-robot/README.md

 Please note: There are 2 .ino files here.
 There was a file in which both were combined into one single code, but that file got deleted.
 So combine these two codes and run the entire program.

+Also note: There is a soil sensor attacheed in the video Implementation-2.
+That was just used for adding something that looks like a claw at the end of the arm!
+The soil sensor is not part of the code.

 DCBluetooth.ino ==> for controlling the DC motor wheels SERVOBluetooth.ino ==> for controlling the "Arm".